My shopping cart

 In those clips McCarthy berated his chosen foes in his usual sleazy and unsubstantiated style.
 Murrow closed the show with a statement not on McCarthy, but on the need for the “Public” to be informed as it was the “Public” that was responsible for the man’s actions.
 Murrow quoted Shakespeare, Julius Cesar to be exact, in closing.
 As Cassius spake in the play:

-Today we have a Senator leading the “moral” political charge, with two smaller news networks, MSNBC and CNN, doing the job of the press.
-Where the nation previously, 66 years ago, had the moral leadership of an IKE, a war hero, and then President, and the father of TV journalism doing the same job.
+Today we have a former Senator, former vice president, Joe Biden, leading the “moral” political charge, with two smaller news networks, MSNBC and CNN, doing the job of the press.
+Where the nation previously, 66 years ago, had the moral leadership of an IKE, a war hero, and then President, and the father of TV journalism, Edward R. Murrow doing the same job.

-Joe’s playbook worked, and for years, and years.
+Joe’s playbook, McCarthyism, worked, and for years, and years.
 El Trumpo has refined that playbook brilliantly.

-But maybe, just maybe, the stars will align again (the Democrats will unite), and the end of the story will be the same.
+But maybe, just maybe, the stars will align again (and the Democrats will unite), and the end of the story will be the same.